 How to Reach

-By Air: The nearby airports are at Delhi and Chandigarh, which are well linked to the city.
+By Air: The nearby airports are at Delhi and Chandigarh, which are well linked to rest of the country.

 By Rail: Kurukshetra has a railway junction, well linked with all important cities and towns of the country.
 The Shatabadi Express halts here.

-By Road: Buses of Haryana Roadways through Kurukshetra and connect it to important cities like Delhi, Chandigarh and other places.
+By Road: Buses of Haryana Roadways run through Kurukshetra and connect the city to other important cities like Delhi, Chandigarh and other places.